These 5 aliments are incredibly common in infants. Almost every infant will suffer from one or the other at some point in the first year.

 This question has so many answers.
 First lets break down the different symptoms and talk about each one.

 Almost every baby will suffer with constipation in the first few weeks of life.
 Their little bodies are adjusting to this new world of breastmilk or formula.
-When you switch your baby from different formulas or from breastmilk to formula, you will most always see constipation for a day or two.
+When you switch your baby from different formulas or from breastmilk to formula, you will almost always see constipation in baby for a day or two.
 If your baby seems incredibly uncomfortable & is straining, thats when its cause for concern.
 Many babies will poop once a day, others will go multiple times.
 If your babies poops come out very solid and round, that's a sign of constipation.
 Other times when your baby is adjusting to new formulas, she may not go for a few days then have a huge blow out.
 You may also see many different changes in colors of the poop.
 Breastfed babies have tan colored/seedy poops.
 While formula fed babies tend to have darker poops.
 However, with babies fed formula from Europe, the poops will resemble breastmilk, as the ingredients are so much easier to digest & closest to breastmilk.

 What can you do for a constipated baby?